suleiman-hamza/nuxtApp/content/blog/article1.md

 ---
-title: "Hello World Article"
+title: "Beginners Nuxt"
 description: "The fisrt articke in my blog"
 slug: "Hello world getting started"
 ---

-# Getting Started
+# Getting Started with Nuxt

-some random article paragraph
+The first article paragraph

 another random paragraph, but this one should be longer thsn the first.